Nursing Schools in Las Vegas: Top Online & Campus Programs

 Explore the best accredited Las Vegas nursing schools that can help you take advantage of the area’s high demand for nurses.

 With job growth for registered nurses in Las Vegas expected to be over double the national average from 2018 to 2028, the need for nurses in Vegas is extremely high right now.
 And demand for nurse practitioners in the area is even stronger.
 Fortunately, nursing schools in and around Las Vegas are ready to meet those demands through an array of programs for beginning and experienced nurses alike.
-Explore the best Las Vegas nursing schools in this comprehensive guideboook, and find accredited online and campus programs that can help you take the first or next step in your RN nursing career.
+Explore the best Las Vegas nursing schools in this comprehensive guidebook, and find accredited online and campus programs that can help you take the first or next step in your RN nursing career.

-Best Nursing Schools and Programs in Las Vegas for 2022
+Best Nursing Schools and Programs in Las Vegas

 The best Las Vegas nursing schools provide an accredited education approved by the Nevada State Board of Nursing.
 Formats include traditional in-person education, hybrid learning, and online options.
-The schools highlighted below stand out for 2022 because of their high NCLEX-RN pass rates, learning flexibility, and affordability.
+The schools highlighted below stand out because of their high NCLEX-RN pass rates, learning flexibility, and affordability.

 Best Overall Nursing Schools in Las Vegas